meeehdi-dev/win-picker.nvim/README.md

 - `hl_current` is either a boolean to highlight or not the current window using the hl_group or a string designating an other predefined highlight group.
 - `hl_group` is a string designating a predefined highlight group.
 - `hl` defines a new hl group.
+- `mode` can be either "statusline" or "float".

 ```lua
 require('win-picker').setup({